 Each module consists of slides with explanations.
 After all modules have been completed, participants will be required to complete a final test that will cover all modules.
 The modules are expected to take a maximum of 6 hours to complete.
-Participants are also expected to attend two webinars.
-The webinars will provide an overview of the course topics and allow for participants to ask questions.
+Participants are also expected to attend weekly webinars and the "Joint EFTA/UNECE Webinars on Climate Change-related Statistics" (19-20 January 2022).
+The webinars will provide an overview of the course topics and allow for participants to ask questions; more details will be provided at the beginning of the course.
 Furthermore, participants are encouraged to actively participate in the online forum of the course.
 Topics for discussion will be posted on a regular basis and participants are invited to share their views/comments/questions.